careweather/oneil/README.md

 ## Known Issues and Limitations

-* Range values are given in base units, *not specified units*.
+* Range/option values are given in base units, *not specified units*.
 * UnitError doesn't tell you what supported units are if you use an unsupported unit.
 * There isn't a way to specify desired output units.
 Units specified on dependent parameters are only used to check that the cooresponding base units match.
 * Scientific notation is supported in value assignments, but not limits.
 It should be supported in expressions, but this hasn't been tested.